Lilylu917204/recipes/README.md

   - dinner
   - snack
   - teatime
-- Search multiple recipes.
+- Search for multiple recipes.
 - Saved the recipes you love in the list.
-- Get recipe's details and ingredients.
+- Get recipe details and ingredients.

 ### Buit with